cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 Musl libc has [some code in the `dequeue` function to unlink a `struct meta`](https://github.com/ifduyue/musl/blob/aad50fcd791e009961621ddfbe3d4c245fd689a3/src/malloc/mallocng/meta.h#L93)... and it doesn't have integrity checks! (... maybe someone should suggest this to them?).
 The `dequeue` function gets called in free, if that free caused a [`struct meta` to become *entirely free*](https://github.com/ifduyue/musl/blob/aad50fcd791e009961621ddfbe3d4c245fd689a3/src/malloc/mallocng/free.c#L78).

 How do we trigger this?
-We can construct a fake chunk, complete with a fake `struct group` pointing to a fake `struct meta`, with a fake `struct meta_area` at the beginning of the page containing the `struct meta`.
+We can construct a fake chunk, complete with a fake `struct group` pointing to a fake `struct meta`, with a fake `struct meta_area` at the beginning of the page which containeed the `struct meta`.
 To summarize the conditions for our fake structures:
 - The fake chunk needs to have a fake `struct group` at (p - 16*off - 16).
 - The fake `struct group` needs to point to a fake `struct meta`
 - The fake `struct meta` needs to have `mem` pointing back to the fake struct group.
 Recall the struct definition: